digidotcom/xbee-micropython/samples/cellular/azure/README.md

    computer's USB port.
 2. Configure the value of IoTHubConnectionString to create a valid Azure IoT Hub endpoint to connect to.
+3. Configure the value of CA_CERTS to have the module validate the certificate of the Azure IoT Hub endpoint.
+   The value should be the name of the certificate that was uploaded to the XBee3 Cellular device.
+   (Set it to None, if no validation should take place)

 Run
 ---